 Did you know that the British National Formulary is published and updated regularly by NICE?
 It is a great resource to check for drug interactions, you can search according to the drug name and it provides you with information about known interactions and side effects.

-Warfarin is a medication that is used as a blood thinner.
-Warfarin and Tamoxifen are known to interact with each other, and together they lead to an increased risk of bleeding57.
+The medication warfarin is used as a blood thinner.
+Warfarin and Tamoxifen are known to interact with each other, leading to an increased risk of bleeding57.
 The exact mechanism of this interaction is unknown, but there have been several cases of bleeding complications in people who are taking both warfarin and Tamoxifen58.
-Due to this evidence, the BNF (British National Formulary) has listed warfarin and Tamoxifen as having a severe interaction because of the increased risk of bleeding59.
+As a result of this evidence, the BNF (British National Formulary) has listed warfarin and Tamoxifen as having a severe interaction due to the increased risk of bleeding59.
 If these medications are prescribed to the same person, close and constant monitoring is recommended.

 The important takeaways